agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Connections**

-Unlike MC, [Investment banking on the other hand](https://news.efinancialcareers.com/uk-en/152549/working-for-mckinsey-bain-and-boston-consulting-vs-goldman-jpm-and-morgan-stanley) is work in front of a PC most of the time and meeting clients does not happen very often especially within the first few years.
+Unlike MC, [IB on the other hand](https://news.efinancialcareers.com/uk-en/152549/working-for-mckinsey-bain-and-boston-consulting-vs-goldman-jpm-and-morgan-stanley) is work in front of a PC most of the time and meeting clients does not happen very often especially within the first few years.
 6/10.